StatAziz/Ames-Weather-Data-ETL-Pipeline/README.md

 ## Brief Project Description

-This project provides an in-depth overview of the weather in Ames, Iowa for the months of March and April 2024.
-The data was collected using the Open-Meteo API, an open-source weather API, and processed through a data pipeline built using various AWS services.
-The project includes analysis of key weather variables and the creation of a comprehensive dashboard to visualize the findings.
+This project delves into the weather patterns of Ames, Iowa, specifically focusing on the months of March and April 2024.
+Our aim is to gain insights into various key weather variables during this period.
+To achieve this, we employed a systematic approach, starting with data collection using the Open-Meteo API, a reliable source of weather data.
+The collected data was then processed through a robust data pipeline built on AWS infrastructure.

+In the data collection phase, we utilized AWS Lambda and Kinesis Firehose to ingest the weather data into our system.
+AWS Lambda, triggered by an EventBridge schedule, periodically fetched the latest weather information from the Open-Meteo API.
+This data was then streamed into an S3 bucket using Kinesis Firehose, ensuring efficient and real-time data ingestion.

+Once the data was ingested, we focused on transforming it into a usable format for analysis.
+This involved the use of AWS Glue, where Glue Crawler automatically scanned the data in the S3 bucket, identifying its schema and structure.
+The metadata catalog created by Glue Crawler facilitated smooth data processing and transformation through Glue Jobs.
+These jobs cleaned, enriched, and structured the data, preparing it for further analysis.

+For querying the processed data, we turned to Amazon Athena, a powerful and serverless query service.
+With Athena, we could run SQL queries directly on the data stored in S3, allowing for seamless and efficient data analysis.

+The significance of this project lies in the insights it uncovers regarding local climate conditions in Ames, Iowa.
+By analyzing key weather variables such as average temperatures, daylight and sunshine duration, and precipitation amounts, we gain valuable information about the weather patterns during March and April 2024.
+These insights have implications for various sectors, including agriculture, transportation, and urban planning.
 </br>
 </br>